Chlor-Alkali Facility (Former)

 The former Chlor-Alkali facility was historically located on a parcel approximately 4.6 acres in size on the east bank of the Androscoggin River just downstream of the Sawmill Dam in Berlin, New Hampshire.

 From 1898 to the 1960s, chlorine, caustic soda and hydrogen were produced using electrolytic cells in “cell houses” on the property.
-Diaphragm and possibly mercury cells produced chlorine for use in the manufacture of paper at the adjacent pulp mill.
-Most of the onsite structures were razed and buried on site in the 1960s.
+Historical documents suggest that diaphragm cells produced chlorine for use in the manufacture of paper at the adjacent pulp mill.
+Most of the onsite structures were razed and buried on site in the 1950s and 1960s.
 The property is currently vacant and owned by the bankrupt Pulp and Paper of America, LLC.

 Since 1997, various site investigations have determined that there is soil contaminated with mercury at concentrations above DES’s soil standards.
 Site groundwater also exceeds the Ambient Groundwater Quality Standards for mercury, lead, arsenic, carbon tetrachloride, chloroform, and dichloromethane (methylene chloride).
 Elemental mercury has been observed in the bedrock fissures along the Androscoggin River located directly adjacent to the site.

 There is currently a fish consumption advisory for the Androscoggin River from Berlin downstream to the Maine border due to elevated concentrations of dioxins (DES fact sheet on “Mercury and Other Pollutants in Fish”).
 All populations are advised against consuming any fish from this portion of the river.
 People who disregard the advisory and eat fish caught in this segment of the river could be exposed to contaminant levels that exceed safe eating guidelines.